Luthey-Schulten-Lab/Minimal_Cell/CME_ODE/model_data/README-modelData.txt

 iMB155.json - The json metabolic model file for the JCVI-syn3A model presented in Breuer et al eLife 2019.

+iMB155_NoH2O.xml - The SBML metabolic model file for the JCVI-syn3A model (with hydrogen ion accounting removed) modified from Breuer et al eLife 2019.

 Miscellaneous Files